About the course

 Our central London location means that we are able to draw on the world-leading expertise of professional musicians and music educators.
 For example, in recent years a number of subject sessions have been arranged in collaboration with expert musicians from The London Sinfonietta, LSO St Luke's (Gamelan) and the Kingdom Choir (Gospel).

-While undertaking placements in our network of partner schools, students also benefit from the wealth of expertise in London and the opportunity to teach music in a vibrant and dynamic setting.
+While undertaking placements in our network of partner schools, students also benefit from the wealth of expertise on offer in London and the opportunity to teach music in a vibrant and dynamic setting.

-The Secondary PGCE consists of three core modules: two subject-related Master’s-level (level 7) modules, which are assessed through written assignments and practical musicianship tasks, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools
+The Secondary PGCE consists of three core modules: two Master’s-level (level 7) modules, assessed through written assignments and practical musicianship tasks, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools

-You will spend most of your time (120 days) in schools, working with music mentors who support you through your two school placements.
-We are fortunate to have a good choice of schools with whom we work, with many outstanding mentors and strong music departments.
-The Professional Practice module is assessed through these placements, associated tasks and a portfolio.
+You will spend 120 days across two school placements, working with IOE tutors and a school-based music teacher mentor to support your teaching and planning.
+We are fortunate to have a good choice of schools with whom we work, including many outstanding mentors within highly respected school music departments.
+The Professional Practice module is assessed throughout these school placements.